 Weight loss often leads to physical and mental health problems, such as chronic feet, knee, hip and back pain and depression.
 There are many cases when the pain of an injury can lead to inactivity and therefore weight gain, resulting in even more health concerns.
 It is a cycle that gets worse and worse and more painful for the individual, who suffers physically and mentally.

 Physiotherapists have the ability to remedy this situation and help individuals lose weight in order to feel physically stronger and mentally healthier.
 By either targeting the root cause of pain or injury or prescribing a tailored exercise program to overweight individuals, physiotherapists can reverse the cycle of pain and weight gain and more pain.
 Physiotherapists can aid in helping people who are struggling with weight issues improve in physical areas such as proper balance and posture and can tutor patients in proper exercise technique, which not only helps the person become physically stronger and healthier, but also increases confidence in the patient.
-The combination of frequent and proper activity with weight loss and the removal of pain can go a long way to shaping a positive mental outlook for overweight patients.
+The combination of frequent and proper activity with weight loss and the removal of pain can do much to shape a positive mental outlook for overweight patients.

 Improved Sleep Patterns